Peanut Introduction: Why Ready, Set, Food! Over Peanut Puffs Like Bamba?

 Ready, Set, Food! provides the exact dosage babies need

-The dose of peanut in peanut puffs is not transparent, so it's difficult to know if your baby is eating enough to prevent food allergies.
+The dose of peanut in peanut puffs is not transparent, so it's difficult to know if your baby is eating enough.
 Due to the additives in peanut puffs, one gram of puff does not equal one gram of peanut.
 This results in time-consuming, frustrating guesswork.

 And to follow the landmark studies' allergen introduction protocols, you'll need to consistently prepare correct doses of peanut puffs multiple times per week, for at least several months.